Distortedlogic/Memehub/README.md

 - Memehub-Frontend
 - Memehub-Frontend-v2

-cd into each Repo and Follow that Repo's README
+cd into each repo and follow README

 ---

+### After completing each repo's README

 Start services, such as Postgres and Redis, cd into Memehub Repo: